How Does It Work?

 In addition to the personal alarm (which is an additional cost), you can also lease from us smoke alarms, fall sensors, carbon monoxide detectors, medication dispensers, heat detectors, flood detectors, temperature extreme sensors, additional pendants, passive infra-red sensors, care pagers and GPS locators.
 Prices are available on request and before purchasing we will always do a suitability check.

-The base unit comes with one personal alarm, but if additional people in the same house would like their own personal alarm, these are available and can be ordered by contacting our customer service team on 0800 130 0011 or via email at [email protected]
+The base unit comes with one personal alarm, but if additional people in the same house would like their own personal alarm, these are available for £1 per week plus VAT.

 This is an easy process and can be requested over the phone.
 As per our terms and conditions, we do ask for one month’s notice (not applicable if the service user passes away).
 Once you notify us that you no longer require the service we will arrange for a courier or one of our technicians to collect the equipment from you.
 If you live near to one of our service centres, you can drop everything there.
 We will talk through these options with you.